Navigation skipped

 • Is there a minimum balance requirement?

-• Do I earn interest on my savings?
+• Will I earn interest on my savings?

 • Is mobile check deposit available?

-• Is the mobile app or online account user-friendly and easy to navigate?
+• Is the mobile app or online account platform user-friendly?

-Keeping these things in mind can help in the research phase so you find a bank that works for your financial needs and lifestyle.
+These considerations can help you find a bank that works for your financial needs and lifestyle.
 After doing your research, write down your top contenders.

 Step 2: Select your new bank